 Sunset State Beach

 The historic Van Laanen farm provides the backdrop for this large park at the south end of Santa Cruz County.
-Surrounded by fertile farmland, Sunset State Beach features a wooded campground, picnic area, group campground, and 200-foot high dunes (the largest in the country) built up in front of coastal bluff.
+Surrounded by fertile farmland, Sunset State Beach features a wooded campground, picnic area, group campground, and 200-foot high dunes (the largest in the county) built up in front of a coastal bluff.
 The beach itself stretches down to where it meets the mouth of the Pajaro River, giving 3 miles of unobstructed and spectacular shoreline.

-Visitors enjoy broad vistas of the Monterey Bay from two main overlooks.
+Visitors enjoy broad vistas of Monterey Bay from two main overlooks.
 During the summer and autumn, it is possible to see large groups of bottlenose dolphins.
 The beach features pine trees, mountainous sand dunes and ocean-side picnic spots.

 Learn more in the California State Parks brochure.